rizet/fenestella/README.md

 wget
 ```

-To build, simply enter the root of the source tree, and run `make image`.
+In order to compile, simply enter the root of the repository, and run `make image`.
 A FAT32-formatted hard drive image will be generated.
-For more information on build dependencies and required versions, [see here](docs/BUILD-DEPS.md).
+The `glass.sys` and `frame.se` executables are located in the generated `build/` directory to facillitate loading debugger symbols, and each individual `.o` file can also be found in the same directory.
+For more information on build dependencies and their specific versions, see [BUILD-DEPS](docs/BUILD-DEPS.md).

-### Testing
+### Execution
-In order to test, you need to ensure that your testing emulator/hardware supports:
+In order to test the image, the testing emulator/hardware must be configured to support:
- - x86-64
+ - x86-64, with PAE-NX
- - UEFI v2.0
+ - UEFI v2.0 (minimum)
- - PCIe
+ - PCI Express
- - 256MiB RAM (min.)
+ - 512MiB RAM (minimum)

-To test in an emulator, enter the source tree after building an image, and type `make run`.
+To quickly test in a temporary QEMU instance, enter the source tree after building an image, and execute `make run`.

 To test on real hardware, meet the requirements above, and write the image to a drive.
 Boot into it through your UEFI boot menu.

+### License
+As of 06/18/2022, the license on this repository has been updated to the MIT license.
+However, any commits prior to commit [`47912c3`](https://github.com/austanss/skylight/commit/47912c3e3d6b84a53ded0a549ef881042b5731ac) still fall under the Creative Commons public domain license applied at the time.

+For more information on the terms of the MIT license, see the [LICENSE file](LICENSE).

+### Legal
+Licenses of certain external source files and binaries included in this repository must be visibly reproduced in the source code or in external documentation.
+To view these reproduced licenses, see [LICENSES](docs/LICENSES.md).

+## Acknowledgements

 ### Development Cycle
 OS development is... time consuming.
 I have other things to dedicate my time to, so I can't always work on Skylight.
 I will try to push at least one commit every week, but I can't guarantee that I will be able to do so.
 In summer months you can expect a high volume of commits.
 December is also a rather popular month for me.
 I have been working on this operating system project since mid-2021, and I don't intend on abandoning it.
 Just some times, it's a literal pain to work on.
 Other times, I don't have the time to do it.